fluencelabs/cli/docs/configs/fluence.md

 ## keyPairName

-The Key Pair that will be used for the deployment.
+The name of the Key Pair to use.
 It is resolved in the following order (from the lowest to the highest priority):

 1.  "defaultKeyPairName" property from user-secrets.yaml
 2.  "defaultKeyPairName" property from project-secrets.yaml